SahraAbdullah/DATA_402/README.md

 5
 John

-When you assign a new value to a variable, it can be cghanged because the variable now holds a different value than before For example
+When you assign a new value to a variable, it can be cghanged because the variable now holds a different value than before
+**Example** :memo:
 x = Summer
 x = Winter
 Print(x)